-In the first place, if you need recommendations on the curing time, consult with the handyman who handled the plasterwork.
-But generally, the ceiling will be ready for painting a month after plastering.
+In the first place, if you need recommendations on the curing time, consult with the handyman who handles the plasterwork in advance.
+But generally, the ceiling or the wall will be ready for painting a month after plastering.

 Yet, the plaster drying time could last even longer.
 The reasons could be indoor and outdoor humidity, excessive condensation, temperature changes, the multi-coat plaster system, ventilation, etc. Also, wet spaces like kitchens, laundries and bathrooms can create and keep moisture, so they often need more time to dry thoroughly.

 Before embarking on the task, mind that there are certain seasons favourable for painting.
 Because of the mild temperatures and comparatively low outside humidity, we recommend doing the painting in spring.
 These are excellent opportunities to “spring” yourself into interior painting.